purplerice1212/Timber-size/README.md

 ## Getting Started

 1. Clone this repository or download the source files.
 2. Open `index.html` in a modern web browser.
+This is the supported entry point for the app; `fin2.html` is retained only as a legacy reference snapshot.
 3. Enter your storage pattern and dimensions.
 The 3D, plan, front, and side views update automatically, and cut lists are generated live.
 4. Run automated checks:
    - Command line: `npm test`